Fireplaces create a warm ambiance and provide the heat needed to warm the room. They are an essential part of every home during winter.

 - Close The Windows But Still Make Sure To Ventilate The Room

 - Set Up The Fireplace Properly To Maximize How Quickly The Fire Burns

 - Tips For Enjoying A Safe And Efficient Fireplace

 How Much Heat Is Lost Through The Fireplace?

 About 80% to 90% of the heat produced by an open fireplace is lost through the chimneys.
-That means you only get heat worth only $20 to $10 for every $100 spent on firewood for your fireplace.
+That means you only get heat worth only ten to twenty dollars for every $100 spent on firewood for your fireplace.

 That might not seem a good deal if leaving off the grid since you can find it for free, but you still need to conserve it.

 9 Ways To Get The Most Heat Out Of A Fireplace

 Whether you buy firewood or get them free, you still need to ensure you get as much heat produced from a fireplace as possible.
 Use the following tips to increase the energy efficiency of your fireplace: